Malone University Chorale

 The University Chorale is known throughout the United States and Europe for its high level of musical excellence.
-Under the direction of Dr. Jon Peterson, the chorale's repertoire includes a cappella classics as well as hymn arrangements and spirituals.
+Under the direction of Dr. Jon C. Peterson, the chorale's repertoire includes a cappella classics as well as hymn arrangements and spirituals.
 Members are selected through competitive auditions each academic year.

 The choir regularly performs for campus events such as Homecoming, Parent's Weekend, and Graduation, as well as the annual Christmas at Malone, a much loved tradition by sold-out audiences held in December.

 The Chorale has traveled locally, domestically, and throughout the world for many years, with international destinations such as Canada, Europe, Asia, and Latin America.

 Highlights of their 2012-2013 season included performances of Mahler's Second Symphony with the Canton Symphony Orchestra, a fully staged production of Amahl and The Night Visitors as part of Christmas at Malone, and a spring tour throughout the Eastern United States.
-In 2014, they joined the Canton Symphony Orchestra and Chorus for a performance of Johannes Brahms' Ein deutsches Requiem (German Requiem) and in 2015, they performed with the Tuscarawas Philharmonic Symphony for Mozart's Requiem.
+In 2014, they joined the Canton Symphony Orchestra and Chorus for a performance of Johannes Brahms' Ein deutsches Requiem (German Requiem).
+In 2015, they performed Mozart's Requiem with the Tuscarawas Philharmonic Symphony and were the featured choral ensemble at the 2015 national conference of the Christian Fellowship of Art Music Composers.